Married to a nonresident alien spouse? These are your U.S. tax filing options

 We get it—and here’s what you should know: You can file as Married Filing Separately, Married Filing Jointly, or file as Head of Household.
 The default filing status if you’re married to a nonresident alien is Married Filing Separately (MFS).

 Choosing a tax filing status isn’t a decision you should make lightly, so we’ve outlined the basics to give you an idea of which path works best for you and your spouse.
 Need help choosing how to file if you’re married to a nonresident alien?
-Let us file your expat taxes for you.
+Whether you file expat taxes yourself with our online DIY expat tax service designed specifically for U.S. citizens abroad or file with an advisor, H&R Block is here to help.

 Confused about expat taxes?
 Learn the basics with our top 20 U.S. expat tax tips.